(photo credit: Mark Zelinski)

 My first published book was Don’t Be Mad, Ivy (Dial Press, 1981).
 I was writing what I thought were picture book texts but my editor saw they came together as a chapter book for young readers.

-Leo and Ivy appear in Luck Charms and Birthday Wishes (Viking 1984) and Just for the Summer (Viking 1987) along with friends Emily Mott and Johnny Ringer.
+Leo and Ivy appear in Lucky Charms and Birthday Wishes (Viking 1984) and Just for the Summer (Viking 1987) along with friends Emily Mott and Johnny Ringer.

 My daughter, a ballet dancer who also loved to play ice hockey, was the inspiration for my middle grade novel, Ballet Bug (Viking 2001), about a girl who tries to do both.